phrafsanjani/phrafsanjani.github.io/index.md

 Nevertheless, I've been trying to be more active there recently.
 It is also the first page that shows up in many search engines when someone searches for my name.

-I also have accounts on other platforms (some real, some pseudonymous), but I don’t publicly share them here, as they serve more specific purposes.
+I have accounts on other platforms as well (some real, some pseudonymous), but I don’t publicly share them here, as they serve more specific purposes.
 Therefore, any accounts under my name that aren't linked here may not be mine!